mndjinga/CDMATH/README.md

 ![logo](logo/cdmath_logo.png) CDMATH
 ====================================

 CDMATH is a CFD toolbox designed for numerical analysts who work on the representation of thermal-hydraulics and who would prefer to focus on high-level computation.
 The software is maintained and used by [CDMATH](http://cdmath.jimdo.com), a collaborative workgroup with the same name.
-The software is easiest to install on Ubuntu 14.04 LTS, on Debian Jessie, as well as on Fedora 20, 21 and 22.
+The software is easiest to install on Ubuntu 14.04 LTS, 16.04 LTS, on Debian Jessie, as well as on Fedora 20, 21, 22, 23 and 24.

 Download binary CDMATH from repositories